Essay Three in our Series A History of the Hero's Journey

 Hamartia derives from the verb hamartanein — to miss the mark, to fall short of a target.
 The image is from archery, and it is technical before it is moral.
 The archer who misses is not wicked; they have misjudged the distance, misjudged the wind, failed to account for some variable that the situation required accounting for.
 The error is cognitive before it is ethical: a failure of knowledge, of perception, of the information available at the moment of action.
 When Oedipus investigates the murder of Laius with such relentless, admirable thoroughness, he is not exhibiting a moral vice — he is exhibiting precisely the qualities that made him great enough to solve the Sphinx's riddle and govern Thebes.
 His hamartia is not that he is arrogant; it is that he does not know what the audience, with dramatic irony, already knows.
 He acts, and acts well, on incomplete information.
 The error is structural before it is personal.

 The Hebrew chet, often translated as "sin" in the tradition that shaped Christian moral vocabulary, carries the same etymological root — to miss the mark, to fall short of what was aimed at.
 The convergence is suggestive, though the theological weight each tradition places on the image differs enormously.
-What the convergence reveals is that the recognition of error as a structural condition of human action — not a moral catastrophe but an epistemic limitation — appears independently in traditions that have no direct contact with each other.
+What it reveals is that the recognition of error as a structural condition of human action — not a moral catastrophe but an epistemic limitation — appears independently in traditions that have no direct contact with each other.
 The archer who misses is a figure that recurs because the condition it names recurs.
 And the journey the miss sets in motion is the attempt, often costly and sometimes fatal, to understand what went wrong and why.

 The comparison that follows is not an argument that Aristotle anticipated Campbell, or that the Poetics is a disguised theory of the monomyth.
 The series has insisted from its opening essay that Campbell's achievement was synthesis — the gathering of independently constructed strands into a single schema — and the purpose here is to demonstrate that one of those strands, arguably the most philosophically rigorous, was already in place in Athens in the fourth century BCE.
 What the structural parallel reveals is not influence but convergence: two accounts of the same underlying pattern, arrived at by entirely different routes, finding the same load-bearing elements indispensable.